BlockchainCommons/Gordian/README.md

 Please see the [SmartCustody repo](https://github.com/BlockchainCommons/SmartCustody) for articles on Multisigs, Timelocks, and other SmartCustody topics.

-## Discussions
+### Gordian Discussions

-The best place to talk about Blockchain Commons and its projects is in our GitHub Discussions areas.
+All of these Gordian topics can be discussed in our two Gordian discussion areas:

-[**Gordian System Discussions**](https://github.com/BlockchainCommons/Gordian/discussions).
-For users and developers of the Gordian system, including the Gordian Server, Bitcoin Standup technology, QuickConnect, and the Gordian Wallet.
-If you want to talk about our linked full-node and wallet technology, suggest new additions to our Bitcoin Standup standards, or discuss the implementation our standalone wallet, the Discussions area of the [main Gordian repo](https://github.com/BlockchainCommons/Gordian) is the place.
+[**Gordian Developer Community**](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions).
+For standards and open-source developers who want to talk about interoperable wallet specifications, please use the Discussions area of the [Gordian Developer Community repo](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions).
+This is where you talk about Gordian specifications such as [Gordian Envelope](https://github.com/BlockchainCommons/BCSwiftSecureComponents/blob/master/Docs/00-INTRODUCTION.md), [bc-shamir](https://github.com/BlockchainCommons/bc-shamir), [Sharded Secret Key Reconstruction](https://github.com/BlockchainCommons/bc-sskr), and [bc-ur](https://github.com/BlockchainCommons/bc-ur) as well as the larger [Gordian Architecture](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Overview-Architecture.md), its [Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness, and its macro-architectural ideas such as functional partition (including airgapping, the original name of this community).

-[**Blockchain Commons Discussions**](https://github.com/BlockchainCommons/Community/discussions).
-For developers, interns, and patrons of Blockchain Commons, please use the discussions area of the [Community repo](https://github.com/BlockchainCommons/Community) to talk about general Blockchain Commons issues, the intern program, or topics other than the [Gordian System](https://github.com/BlockchainCommons/Gordian/discussions) or the [wallet standards](https://github.com/BlockchainCommons/AirgappedSigning/discussions), each of which have their own discussion areas.
+[**Gordian User Community**](https://github.com/BlockchainCommons/Gordian/discussions).
+For users of the Gordian reference apps, including [Gordian Coordinator](https://github.com/BlockchainCommons/iOS-GordianCoordinator), [Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS), [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS), [Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS), and [SpotBit](https://github.com/BlockchainCommons/spotbit) as well as our whole series of [CLI apps](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Overview-Apps.md#cli-apps).
+This is a place to talk about bug reports and feature requests as well as to explore how our reference apps embody the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).

 ## Status - Varied